-If you’ve reached the stage of life when you’ve begun to think about estate planning, you should be thinking about the security of your assets, as well.
-Generally in legal terms when we refer to assets, we’re talking about some type of property with value that can be transferred from one party to another.
+Have you reached the stage of life when you are thinking about estate planning?
+If so, then you should be thinking about the security of your assets, as well.
+Generally, in legal terms, when our Centennial asset protection lawyer refers to assets, we’re talking about some type of property with value that can be transferred from one party to another.
 Assets can be money, real estate, or even a valuable stamp collection.

-Assets can be transferred from an individual to an organization.
+You can transfer assets from an individual to an organization.
 An individual can transfer his or her assets back to himself or herself under some circumstances.
 But in terms of estate planning, assets refer to items one party intends to bequeath to another after death.
 Many individuals mistakenly believe that specifically identifying assets and who should receive them within the body of a will is all that they need to do.
 Why could their assets be in peril?

 Your Will Offers Limited Protection

 The administration of a last will and testament is governed by the state that it is filed in.
 While there is some variation in these rules, one thing that states are pretty much in agreement on are the limited number of assets that you can identify as such under the protection of the will.
 Large and valuable personal property items, non-individually owned parcels of real estate, businesses with living partners (or their heirs), most kinds of “community” property, life insurance and pension plans are all examples of assets that may require protection.

 What Can Happen To Bequests Without Asset Protection?